 They're not the only company who install toolbars by default though and it's not a new thing.
 You just have to be sure you keep an eye out for the tickboxes.

 CNET is now wrapping most of its software downloads in an installer that installs a "StartNow" toolbar on your computer, sets Bing as your default search engine, and sets MSN as your browser homepage.
 And it's opt-out.
 They have passed to the dark side. :(

 Totally agree with OmgItsTheSmartGuy, CNET is not anymore a place one can trust.
 If you see that the program you are downloading ends with _cnet, stop downloading it and look to somewhere else.

-Reply written about 9 years ago
+Reply written almost 10 years ago

 Our users have written 3 comments and reviews about CNET, and it has gotten 41 likes